-For either New Construction or Replacement windows, be sure to look for certain features that differentiate between high and low-quality windows.
+For either new construction or retrofit windows, be sure to look for certain features that differentiate between high and low-quality windows.
 Some key elements to look for include:

 - The NFRC Label: National Fenestration Rating Council (NFRC) is a non-profit organization that administers the only independent rating and labeling system for the energy performance of windows, doors, skylights and attachment products.

 - Metal lock components that fit together well—stainless steel is recommended because it's highly durable and doesn't rust.

 - Matching colors on all components to enhance aesthetics.

 - Heat-welded joints, as opposed to the window sash and frame being mechanically fastened and held together by screws, brackets and caulk.